rafaelnunesr/SwiftUIComposable/README.md

 ## 🗂️ Key File: SectionGroupView.swift

-SectionGroupView.swift is the central piece of this approach.
+`SectionGroupView` is the central piece of this approach.

 #### Responsibilities: